Cinco de Mayo Content Strategy

 Tacos, tequila, sarapes, sombreros, maracas and margaritas … These might say “Cinco de Mayo” to you, but chances are you aren’t Mexican, Hispanic or Latino.

 Co-opting a Mexican day of celebration to promote your brand can be a tricky process.
-You want to have fun without offending your Mexican customers or get vilified for cultural tone-deafness on social media.
+You want to have fun without offending your Mexican-American customers or getting vilified for cultural tone-deafness on social media.

 First, if the phrase “Cinco de Drinko” or any other Spanglish words appear anywhere in your email copy, take them out right now.
 No discussion there.
 Beyond that, proceed carefully.